-Further controls that may apply SECTION A PART 8A.4 - Building Separation SECTION C PART 23.8 - General Visual Privacy Objectives Controls To ensure high standards of visual privacy for all occupants within the development.
-To minimise the impact of development on the visual privacy of neighbouring occupants of residential dwellings.
-Non-Residential Component Buildings are to be designed to ensure privacy for residents of the development and of the neighbouring site.
-In addition to design options outlined in Section C Part 3.5 of this DCP, design measures may also include: i) off-setting balconies in relation to adjacent balconies; ii) using recessed balconies and/or vertical fins between adjacent private balconies; 3 To ensure that development controlled by SEPP (Housing) 2021 Apartment Design Guide is deferred to in these standards. iii) using solid or semi-transparent balustrades to balconies (see Figure 8C.18-1); iv) using louvres/screen panels to windows and balconies (see Figure 8C.18-2); v) incorporating planter boxes into walls or balustrades to increas the visual separation between areas; Residential uses including residential entry foyers from street level, and apartments at podium level are to be separated from non- residential common areas, communal open space and the public domain.
-Examples include the use of: Continuous transparent balustrades are not permitted to balconies or terraces for the lower 3 storeys.
-Screening between apartments is to be integrated with the overall building design.
-Residential Component Figure 8C.14-1: Use of different types of balustrades.
+- Buildings are to be designed to ensure privacy for residents of the development and of the neighbouring site.
+In addition to design options outlined in Section C Part 3.5 of this DCP, design measures may also include: - i) off-setting balconies in relation to adjacent balconies; - ii) using recessed balconies and/or vertical fins between adjacent private balconies; - iii) using solid or semi-transparent balustrades to balconies (see Figure 8C.18-1); - iv) using louvres/screen panels to windows and balconies (see Figure 8C.18-2); - v) incorporating planter boxes into walls or balustrades to increase the visual separation between areas; - Residential uses including residential entry foyers from street level, and apartments at podium level are to be separated from non-residential common areas, communal open space and the public domain.
+Examples include the use of: - 3 Continuous transparent balustrades are not permitted to balconies or terraces for the lower 3 storeys. - 4 Screening between apartments is to be integrated with the overall building design.

 5 Buildings are to be designed to ensure privacy for residents of the development and of the neighbouring site as stipulated in SEPP (Housing) 2021 Apartment Design Guide Part 3F - Visual Privacy